-Figure of Wuchereria bancroftii from E. Van den Enden.
+Figure of Wuchereria bancrofti microfilaria in a blood sample, from E. Van den Enden.
 2004.
 Illustrated Lecture Notes on Tropical Medicine.
 Accessed 2018.
+The adults may appear as coiled bunches, and when they die in the lymph vessels, they can cause inflammation of lymph vessel and other damage to lymph vessels and valves.